Bambu Lab P1S 3D Printer: High-Speed CoreXY With AMS Compatibility

 The Bambu Lab P1S reaches speeds of 500mm/s with 20,000mm/s² acceleration and offers three modes: standard, sport (124% faster), and ludicrous (164% faster).
 A Benchy prints in 18 minutes at full speed versus 26 at normal speed.
 Most prints finish in 1–2 hours — about four times faster than entry-level printers.
 The slicer’s volumetric speed limit ensures reliable material flow across filament types.

-Green 3D-printed boat model by Bambu P1S, with a magnified view of layer detail, completed in 18 mins 24 secs, on a black background.
+Green 3D-printed boat part detail created by Bambu P1S, magnified to show layer precision, with a timer of 18 mins 24 secs displayed.

 Real-world prints show the P1S's versatility: a multi-color Baby Yoda was printed in 2h 36m (0.8mm layer height); a multi-part action figure was printed in 2h 43m (0.16mm layer height, 3 wall perimeters); nylon RC car gears in 1h 13m; ASA tape dispensers in 1h 17m; and TPU car spoilers in 5h 47m at 40mm/s.